jsdealy/akvsbk/README.md

 - AK presents to the reader a much richer depiction of the social/cultural and political issues prevalent in late 19th century Russia than BK.
-The latter seems more an intimate story that could relatively easily be transplanted to another country, and perhaps another time.
+I recall the latter seeming like a story that could relatively easily be transplanted to another country, and perhaps another time.
 I suppose in principle AK could be transplanted in such a way, but it would mean having to rethink the motivations and